RepoRange/GoogleOAuth/README.md

 # GoogleOAuth
-An SSO implementation using OAuth 2.0 to enable secure, centralized authentication across multiple services.
+An SSO implementation using OAuth 2.0 to enable secure, centralized authentication.

 ![GoogleOAuth Diagram](diagram.png)